Criteria for Davies Irreducibility of Markovian Quantum Dynamics: Introduction

 Recent experimental progress on highly controllable quantum systems has motivated a wave of research on open quantum systems, where driving and dissipation can lead to undesirable decoherence but may also stabilize interesting states and lead to new physics.
 For many open systems there is a clear separation between the system and environment time scales such that the dynamics becomes \emph{Markovian}.
 A typical case are systems that are weakly coupled to the environment and described in the framework of the Born-Markov and secular approximations \cite{Alicki2007,Breuer2007}.
 The evolution of Markovian open systems is characterized by a \emph{Lindblad master equation} \cite{Lindblad1976-48, Gorini1976-17}

 where $\dm$ is the system density operator, $\hH$ is the Hamiltonian, and the Lindblad operators $\hL_\alpha$ capture the environment coupling, which can lead to decoherence and dissipation.
 If the master equation is derived from a Hamiltonian description of a system weakly coupled to environmental degrees of freedom, the Hamiltonian $\hH$ in Eq.~\eqref{eq:QME} comprises both the system Hamiltonian and the Lamb-shift Hamiltonian \cite{Alicki2007,Breuer2007}.
-Steady states obey $\L(\dm)=0$.
+We consider time-independent Liouvillians $\L$, where steady states $\dm_\text{ss}$ obey $\L(\dm_\text{ss})=0$.

 Fundamental questions concern conservation laws and the existence of unique steady states, which have important consequences concerning the preparation of quantum states and driven-dissipative phase transitions.
 Criteria for the uniqueness of the steady state have been studied extensively in the past 50 years with seminal works like \cite{Davies1970-19,Evans1977-54,Evans1978-2-17,Frigerio1977-2,Frigerio1978-63,Spohn1980-52} and more recent contributions such as \cite{Fagnola1998-1,Schrader2001-30,Fagnola2002-43,Umanita2005-134,Schirmer2010-81,Carbone2016-77,Nigro2019-4}.